jplaroche2000/striim/README.md

     Start App

- 5. Access database and modify records to see changes replicated to Kafka topics
+4. Access database and modify records to see changes replicated to Kafka topics

     ```sh
     sqlplus scott/tiger@//<Public IP of oracle container>:1521/XE
+    ```

+5. To stop the Docker stack

+    ```sh
+    docker stack rm striim_kafka
     ```